corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/reset-csde.md

       ```shell
       Get-CimInstance -Query "SELECT * from Win32_Process WHERE name LIKE 'java.exe' and Commandline like '%corda-combined-worker%'"
       ```
-3. Stop any `CSDEpostgresql` containers:
+3. To stop any `CSDEpostgresql` containers, run:
    ```shell
    docker stop CSDEpostgresql
    ```